lopezator/migrator/README.md

 ```

 Notes on examples above:
-- Migrator creates/manages a table named `migrations` to keep track of the applied versions
+- Migrator creates/manages a table named `migrations` to keep track of the applied versions.
+However, if want to customize the table name `TableName("my_migrations")` can be also used.

 ### Looking for more examples?